 I’ve always been a big fan of pastoral folk music.
 The kind of songwriting that moves with patience, where fingerpicked guitar, soft percussion, open harmony, and close vocals carry as much feeling as the words themselves.
 Tim Buckley, John Martyn, Nick Drake, and Fairport Convention each worked in that space in their own way, writing songs with organic texture, light melancholy, and a strong pull toward inward reflection.
 On his sophomore album, Cherry Picker, singer songwriter Spencer Hoffman finds his own way into that space.

-Hoffman has described building his life around flexible jobs, saving what he could, and touring whenever the money allowed, and always wanting to protect his relationship with songwriting.
+Hoffman has described building his life around flexible jobs, saving what he could, and touring whenever the money allowed, always wanting to protect his relationship with songwriting.
 That care runs through Cherry Picker.
-The songs unfold with patience even as the arrangements widen.
-What I particularly love about the album is how much air remains in the music.
-Hoffman does not push these songs toward easy revelation.
-He trusts the arrangements, the images, and the slow accumulation of mood.
-That restraint gives the album its depth.
+The songs unfold with patience, their arrangements opening gradually as Hoffman leans on imagery and the slow build of mood.
 It feels carefully made, rooted in ordinary struggle, and still open to grace, devotion, and the hope of a more livable life.
-I came away from it moved by its warmth, its care, and its belief that small details can carry large feeling.
-It's a wonderful record.
+I came away from it moved by its warmth, its care, and the quiet force of Hoffman's writing.
+It’s a wonderful record.

 0 Comments